simple-as-fuck/php-api-toolkit/.github/README.md

      * \SimpleAsFuck\ApiToolkit\Model\Client\ApiException is thrown,
      * and you can handle any error from communication */
-    // if exception contains http response, rfc7807 status or http status is here, otherwise zero is returned
+    // if exception contains http response, rfc9457 status or http status is here, otherwise zero is returned
     $exception->getCode();
-    // exception message for logging or debugging is build from https://datatracker.ietf.org/doc/html/rfc7807
+    // exception message for logging or debugging is build from https://datatracker.ietf.org/doc/html/rfc9457
     // extended with optional message property, you SHOULD log this, so you know WTF is going wrong
     $logger->error($exception->getMessage());
-    // short information for end user WTF just happened, if is not null you CAN show the tittle on your front end
+    // short information for end user WTF just happened, if is not null you SHOULD show the tittle on your front end
     $exception->getTitle();
     // information for end user with more detail, if is not null you SHOULD show the detail on your front end,
     // because detail can contain clue or information how user can solve error, mainly if error is his false :D